 06 of 11

 Lemon verbena has one of the truest, strongest lemon fragrance of all the lemon-scented herbs.
-Hot or cold, it makes a zesty tea that is touted to have all kinds of beneficial effects on the body, from helping digestion and alleviating cold symptoms, to easing aches and pains.
+Hot or cold, it makes a zesty tea that is touted to have all kinds of beneficial effects on the body, from helping digestion and alleviating cold symptoms, to ease aches and pains.
 Whether or not it does this for you, it is still a refreshing drink.

 07 of 11

 Mint is a natural for making tea.
 The scent and flavor are both invigorating.
 Don't stop with just peppermint or spearmint.
 There are mints in just about every flavor you can think of, including rose, chocolate, and orange.
 The fresh leaves will yield the most flavor, but mints hold on to both their scent and flavor when dried, better than most herbs do.
 Start with just a few leaves and adjust to taste.

 08 of 11

 Monarda goes by a lot of names: bee balm, bergamot, and oswego tea, to name a few.
 It is in the mint family, so it grows quite aggressively.
 The flavor of monarda tea is somewhat stronger and more herbal than mint tea.
 Start by using only a few leaves, fresh or dried.
-You can also use the flowers, which are edible.Continue to 9 of 11 below.
+You can also use edible flowers.Continue to 9 of 11 below.

 09 of 11